CodeScripterSD/Forge-Eunithice-Rewrite/README.md

 - Added a tag for blocks specifically mineable by each of Eunithice's tool tiers
 - Modified Neudonite spawn rate and range.
 (New range: -20 to 40)
 - Added configs for Neudonite Ore vein spawning & size
-- Added much stronger Speed Infused Asphalt variant, Calcified Speed Infused Asphalt (Name will definitely change, this was named as a joke)
-- Added Serrated Blade
-  - Uses old Diamond Plated Sword texture as a placeholder
-  - Damage increases the more kills you have with it

 ### Changes